 - Swearing in The Hays Code Era films was a big no-no, so Remember the Night is filled with gems like "Hogwash" and "Fiddlesticks".

-- Lampshaded in Oscar; Sylvester Stallone is having the worst day of his life, as he is walking through his house, cursing, he notices the Cardinal who is waiting for him, and immediately switches to non-offensive "swears".
+- Lampshaded in the 1991 film adaptation of Oscar; Sylvester Stallone is having the worst day of his life, as he is walking through his house, cursing, he notices the Cardinal who is waiting for him, and immediately switches to non-offensive "swears".

 - Mel Brooks loves to employ this trope as Rule of Funny

 Taggart: What in the Wide Wide World of Sports is a-going on here?
 I hired you people to get a little track laid, not to jump around like a bunch of Kansas City faggots!